Chapter VI: Student Code of Conduct

 G. Student Code of Conduct, University-Sponsored Trips and Touring

 The Student Code of Conduct applies to students when they travel and tour, just as it applies when they are on campus or as a member of the larger Winston-Salem community.
 On occasion, the rules or policies are modified for specific touring or trip situations.
-Such changes are to be established in advance by consultation between the Associate Director of High School Life and faculty/staff members involved in the trip/tour.
+Such changes are to be established in advance by consultation between the Director of High School Life and faculty/staff members involved in the trip/tour.

 H. Case Files and Conduct Records

 Conduct files, including audio recordings or transcripts of hearings, of students found responsible for any violations will be retained as conduct records for eight years from the date of the letter providing notice of final conduct action, or such other period of time prescribed by the UNC Records Retention and Disposition Schedule.
-Conduct records may be retained for longer periods of time or permanently, as specified in the outcome, or at the written request of the Vice Provost and Dean of Student Affairs or designee.
+Conduct records may be retained for longer periods of time or permanently, as specified in the outcome, or at the written request of the Vice Provost of Student Affairs or designee.
 Conduct records including the outcome of suspension/expulsion shall be retained indefinitely.
 Conduct records designated as "permanent" shall not be destroyed except under very rare circumstances with unusual and compelling justification.

 I. Infractions of the Student Code of Conduct